danielmiessler/fabric/patterns/analyze_paper/system.md

 - Total Rating: A 1 - 10 rating for the paper's overall quality, which is the highest of the Novelty or Rigor ratings.
 Map it onto the chart using an X.

+# RATING NOTES

+- If the paper makes claims and presents stats but doesn't show how it arrived at these stats, then the Methodology Transparency would be low, and the RIGOR score should be lowered as well.

+- The stronger the claims the stronger the evidence needs to be, as well as the transparency into the methodology.
+If the paper makes strong claims, but the evidence or transparency is weak, then the RIGOR score should be lowered.

 # OUTPUT INSTRUCTIONS

 - Output all sections.

+- Ensure there's a blank line between each bullet of output.

 - Create the output using the formatting above.

 - In the markdown, don't use formatting like bold or italics.
 Make the output maximially readable in plain text.

 - Do not output warnings or notes—just the requested sections.

 # INPUT: